marvinruder/rating-tracker/README.md

 #### Automatic and scheduled data fetching from several providers

 By providing identifiers for stocks from [Morningstar](https://www.morningstar.it/it/), [MarketScreener](https://www.marketscreener.com), [MSCI](https://www.msci.com/our-solutions/esg-investing/esg-ratings-climate-search-tool), [Refinitiv](https://www.refinitiv.com/en/sustainable-finance/esg-scores), [Standard & Poor’s](https://www.spglobal.com/esg/solutions/data-intelligence-esg-scores) and [Sustainalytics](https://www.sustainalytics.com/esg-ratings) in the “Add Stock” dialog, Rating Tracker can automatically fetch financial data as well as financial and ESG ratings.
-Information is fetched by a [Selenium](https://www.selenium.dev)-automated Chrome browser.
+Information is fetched by a [Selenium](https://www.selenium.dev)-automated Chrome browser or using direct HTTP requests.
 The identifiers to use can be found in the provider’s URL for the stock as shown in the following examples:

 -   Morningstar: `https://tools.morningstar.it/it/stockreport/default.aspx?Site=it&id=`**`0P000000GY`**`&LanguageId=it-IT&SecurityToken=`**`0P000000GY`**`]3]0]E0WWE$$ALL`
 -   MarketScreener: `https://www.marketscreener.com/quote/stock/`**`APPLE-INC-4849`**